Cheriton - Bursting with History

 Ernest is

-best remembered for his marriage to the Welsh musician Morfydd Llwyn Owen during
+best remembered for his marriage to the Welsh musician Morfydd Llwyn Owen in 1917.
+The following year, 1918, whilst

-parents house, Mumbles.
+parents' house, Mumbles.
 The local

 chloroform poisoning.